Kwakʼwala: History

 The Tʼlisalagiʼlakw School near Alert Bay has made efforts to restore Kwakʼwala.

-The use of Kwakʼwala declined significantly in the nineteenth and twentieth centuries, mainly due to the assimilationist policies of the Canadian government, and above all the mandatory attendance of Kwakwaʼwakw children at residential schools.
+The use of Kwakʼwala declined significantly in the nineteenth and twentieth centuries, mainly due to the assimilationist policies of the Canadian government, and above all the mandatory attendance of Kwakwaʼwakw children at residential schools in the Indian Act, 1920 s.10(1).
 Although Kwakʼwala and Kwakwakaʼwakw culture have been well-studied by linguists and anthropologists, the efforts did not reverse the trends leading to language loss.
 According to Guy Buchholtzer, "The anthropological discourse had too often become a long monologue, in which the Kwakwakaʼwakw had nothing to say."
 As a result of these pressures, there are relatively few Kwakʼwala speakers today, and most remaining speakers are past the age of child-raising, which is considered crucial for language transmission.
 As with many other indigenous languages, there are significant barriers to language revitalization.

 However, a number of revitalization efforts have recently attempted to reverse language loss for Kwakʼwala.
 A proposal to build a Kwakwakaʼwakw First Nations Centre for Language Culture has gained wide support.
 In August 2021 a Culture Camp for youth was launched in Bond Sound called Nawalakw or "Supernatural" in Kwakʼwala.
 The project's goal is to revitalize the language, and to be a place where Kwak̓wala is spoken fluently by community members of all ages.
 A review of revitalization efforts in the 1990s shows that the potential to fully revitalize Kwakʼwala still remains, but serious hurdles also exist.
 The language is taught at The Uʼmista Cultural Center in Alert Bay, British Columbia.
 In 2012, the Nuyumbalees Cultural Centre on Quadra Island received funding for shelving to display its collection of First Nations books for the benefit of Kwakʼwala speakers.

 A Kwakʼwala iPhone app was released in December 2011.
 An online dictionary, phrasebook, and language learning portal is available at the First Voices Kwakʼwala Community Portal.
 The Kwakwala Bible Portions were put online by the Canadian Bible Society in 2020.

 With funding from the nonprofit Mitacs, researchers Sara Child and Caroline Running Wolf have combined technology and indigenous pedagogy to provide multiple resources for learning Kwakʼwala.
 As of 2022, they seek to use virtual or augmented reality along with text-to-speech software to create an immersive learning experience for Kwakʼwala learners.